aleksejunas/sun-cal-react/docs/PLAN.md

 - [ ] Make it more modular
 - [ ] Potential themes
 - [ ] Make the App Pure
+- [ ] Add countdown to summer solstice

  TODO: Themes: